magomimmo/modern-cljs/doc/tutorial-10.md

 # Introduction

-Ajax is not something magic, it's just a kind of client-server communication, eventually asyncronous, mainly using http/htts protocols.
+Ajax is not something magic, it's just a kind of client-server communication, eventually asynchronous, mainly using http/htts protocols.
 Ajax expoits more [web techniques][5]:

 * HTML and CSS for presentation